Conference Video Production

 • In-camera audio control

-Full back-up record
+Full back-up recording

 close-up camera shot